Did Anyone Ever Teach You A.G.E.N.C.Y.?

 I think that’s what directly led to me becoming an entrepreneur and starting my own charter sailing company in Annapolis, Maryland.

-Instead of being intimidated by the scary statistics about how many small businesses fail in their first year, worrying I’d never hired anyone, and would have to take out a loan to get a schooner (which I called Woodwind in honor of my folks), I had faith in my AGEncy.”
+Instead of being intimidated by the scary statistics about how many small businesses fail in their first year, worrying I’d never hire anyone, and would have to take out a loan to get a schooner (which I called Woodwind in honor of my folks), I had faith in my agency.”

 Back to you.